btcpayserver/btcpayserver-doc/Altcoins.md

 This will generate your docker-compose in the `Generated` folder, which you can then run and test.

-Note that BTCPayServer developers will not spend excessive time testing your image, so make sure it works.
+Note: BTCPay developers do not implement alternative coins on request.
+Adding a new coin explicitly depends on the community and developers of those coins.
+Furthermore, BTCPay developers do not spend excessive time testing nor maintaining the altcoins.
+If you're submitting a PR for a new coin, make sure your image works.
+If the altcoin integration is not actively maintained it will be removed from BTCPay.